ThomasBleijendaal/umbraco-custom-section/docs/search.md

 Adding support for the search bar in the Umbraco backoffice will make your custom section work a lot easier, as users can	quickly find stuff in your section, even when they are not navigated to your section.
-The search bar will search in all sections at the same time, so it can even display search results from multiple different custom sections at the same time.
+The search bar will search in all sections at the same time, so it will display search results from multiple different custom sections at the same time.

 To include support for the search bar is quite easy.
 However, because of the way the